 Cyst area varied greatly between genotypes and treatment groups.
-To quantify these changes, ovarian cysts that were confirmed using CK8 stain were measured.
-The average cyst area for each treatment group is reported in Fig. 3.
-The average area of unstimulated TX mice cysts was significantly larger than superovulated NLM cysts using a paired Student's t test (P < 0.05).
+In order to quantify these changes, ovarian cysts that were confirmed using CK8 stain were measured.
+The average cyst area for each treatment group is reported in Figure 3.
+The average area of unstimulated transgenic mice cysts was significantly larger than superovulated normal littermate cysts using a paired students t-test (p < 0.05).
 The average cyst area decreased in NLM and TX mice subjected to chronic superovulation.
 The reduction in the average cyst area with superovulation suggests that it drives the formation of new cysts that begin as small structures.